pangwuu/GaitVision/PCA/README.md

 ## Step 6: Use the Application

 1.  **Select a File:**
     *   A file selection window will pop up.
-Use this to navigate to and select the CSV file you want to analyze.
+Use this to navigate to and select the CSV file you want to analyse.

 2.  **Analysis and Report:**
     *   The application will run the analysis.
 This may take a few moments.